Materials and Content to Learn German for Free

 There are several popular websites that offer free German learning content, including:

-• BBC Languages – offers archived materials for beginners
+• BBC Languages – offers archived language materials for beginners

 • Deutsche Welle (DW) – a rich library of structured lessons, slow news, and videos for learners of all levels